Skip to main content

 • garden

-• adapting a home, for example, to help increase safety, mobility and independence
+• adapting a home, to help increase safety, mobility and independence

 Talk to family, friends and health professionals about how they can help you to stay independent.

-If you are living with a dementia, tips to help you stay independent include:
+If you have a dementia, these tips may help you stay independent:

 • keep a diary and write down things you want to remember